 This was a lesson I learned the hard way.
 I was always a goggles-over-cap guy.
 I guess it seemed easier that way to take off both the cap and the goggles when coming out of the swim.
 I have heard of people getting them knocked off by others, but I was comfortable with my decision.
 Then I was finishing lap one of a two-lap ocean swim when I got caught by a wave and tumbled.
-The goggles came off and I freaked out at the thought of about to swim lap two in the sea without goggles.
+The goggles came off and I freaked out at the thought of swimming lap two in the sea without goggles.

-Thankfully, a generous and faster swimmer who was completing their second lap noticed me and handed me their goggles so that I could continue.
+Thankfully, a generous and faster swimmer who was completing their second lap noticed me and handed me his goggles so that I could continue.
 Lesson learned.

 Use a checklist, and break it down to three parts.

 Assuming that already use a checklist, consider customizing it into three parts and bring it with you on race morning.
 My checklist consists of…